deniskyashif/blog/content/posts/my-org-mode-workflow.md

 ---
-title: "Task Management using Emacs and org-mode"
+title: "Task Management using Emacs and Org Mode"
 date: 2023-08-27T09:43:13+03:00
-draft: true
+draft: false
-summary: "Desribing my org-mode workflow."
+summary: "How I organize my work in plain text."
 editLink: "https://github.com/deniskyashif/blog/blob/master/content/"
 tags: ["emacs", "productivity"]
 ---

-During my daily work I need to be simultaneously on top of several projects.
-I do technical groundwork, plan, corrdinate, follow-up with people.
-This is not always easy as the context switching can be quite exhausting.
-I prefer to use my memory bandwidth sparingly only when really needed.

 Taks management is difficult to get right.
 One can easily overdo it, causing it to become a chore and increase one's workload.
 One can also underdo it, which then renders it useless.

+During my daily work I must be on top of several projects.
+I do technical groundwork, plan, corrdinate, follow-up with people.
+This is not always easy as the context switching becomes quite exhausting.
+I try to use my memory bandwidth sparingly only when really needed in areas where I can bring the most value.

-My task management is has two driving factors:
+My task management had to have two essential properties.

-- Easy Read - I should quickly get the information I need and never miss anything.
+- __Easy to Read__ - I should quickly get the information I need and never miss anything.
-- Easy Write - maintaining my tasks should not cause me an extra effort.
+- __Easy Write__ - maintaining my tasks should not cause me an extra effort.

+After all, the task management has to work for us, not the other way around.

 It took me a while to come up with a process matching the above properties.
-I tried several tools - some had lots of features but required too much effort, others were simple but harder to navigate for larger workloads.
-I needed to setup my workflow using a tool and it has to feel _just right_ and I found it in Emacs and Org-mode.
+I tried several tools.
+Some had lots of features but required a lot of effort, others were simple but harder to navigate for larger workloads.
+I needed to setup my workflow using a tool and it has to be __just right__ and found it in Emacs and its org-mode.

-## Not everything should be a task
+## Not everything has to be a task

 It's important to keep this in mind before diving into the workflow.
 Sometimes we just need to "do the thing" and move on.
-I add items to my task list only when I need to, otherwise I would end up with a cluttered agenda of mostly useless items and lose the "Easy Write" property.
+I add items to my task list sparingly, otherwise I'd end up with a cluttered agenda full of mostly useless information.

 ## Org-mode config

-I have a single org file on my computer `~/org/tasks.org`.
+I usually keep everything in a single file `~/org/tasks.org`.

 ```lisp
 (setq org-agenda-files '("~/org"))
 ```

-My tasks have three states - TODO, PROG, DONE.
+My tasks have three states - `[TODO] -> [PROG] -> [DONE]`.
 I delete cancelled tasks and archive the DONE ones (more on that later).

 ```lisp
 (setq org-todo-keywords